luigiberducci/luigiberducci.github.io/publications.md

 **Performance Evaluation of Apache Spark with Scala, Java and Python** *Supervisor: Irene Finocchi.*
 B.Sc.
 Thesis, Sapienza University of Rome, 2017.

+### Academic Service
+I serve/ed as reviewer for the following conferences and journals:
+- IEEE International Conference on Robotics and Automation (ICRA)
+- International Conference on Learning Representations (ICLR)
+- Conference on Neural Information Processing Systems (NeurIPS)
+- International Conference on Machine Learning (ICML)
+- IROS 2023 Workshop on Multi-agent Dynamic Games (MAD-Games)
+- Journal of Field Robotics